shusheaan/shusheaan.github.io/src/content/vol6.md

 - ★★★★★ : "GL (god-level)"
     - part of the treasures of human civilization with unparallelled peak artistic value.
     - surpassing other similar works in all respects, textbook level work that needs to be studied carefully.
-    - extremely pioneering and inspiring for works to come, successfully exploring new possibilities or reaching the absolute perfection.
+    - extremely pioneering and inspiring for works to come, successfully exploring new possibilities or reaching absolute perfection.
     - the dedication and effort behind the scenes were unimaginably tremendous, reflecting the best taste of humankind.
     - has undergone meticulous polishing and scrutiny and can easily stand the test of time - a truly eternal masterpiece.
 - ★★★★ : "G (good)"